hasura/graphql-engine/docs/graphql/manual/schema/remote-relationships/remote-schema-relationships.rst

    :alt: Opening the remote relationship section
    :width: 1000px

-Step 3: Define the relationship
+Step 2: Define the relationship
 -------------------------------

-The following fields can be defined for a remote relationship:
+The following fields can be defined for a remote schema relationship:

 - **Name**: Define a name for the relationship.
 - **Remote Schema**: Select a remote schema among all the ones you've created.